Jet tagging in the Lund plane with graph networks: Robustness study

 Figure~\ref{fig:perf-resi-np} shows the robustness of the tagger in conjunction with its performance.
 This robustness is measured through the resilience $\zeta_\text{NP}$~\cite{Bendavid:2018nar}, calculated using both the efficiency on the hadron-level sample, $\epsilon$, and that on the parton-level sample, $\epsilon'$

 where $\Delta \epsilon = \epsilon - \epsilon'$ and $\langle\epsilon\rangle=1/2 \left(\epsilon + \epsilon' \right)$.
 The efficiencies are obtained with a fixed cut corresponding to a signal efficiency $\epsilon_W=70\%$ on the hadron-level sample.
 The curves in figure~\ref{fig:perf-resi-np} are obtained by increasing a transverse momentum cut on the $k_t$ variable of the Lund plane, progressively removing declustering nodes that fall below the cut.
 Each curve starts on the upper left of figure~\ref{fig:perf-resi-np}, with a model trained without any cuts on the Lund plane, and ends in the lower right part of the figure with a model trained with a transverse momentum cut $\ln k_t/\text{GeV} > 2$ that has higher resilience but lower performance due to the removal of parts of the Lund tree.
 We can observe that despite their good performance, the ParticleNet and RecNN models have very little resilience to non-perturbative effects, and have no handles through which such robustness can be consistently imposed.
 Somewhat surprisingly, the \mbox{LundNet-5} also offers relatively poor robustness to non-perturbative effects.
 This is due to its higher dimensional input state, which allows the neural network to extrapolate some information on emissions in the non-perturbative regime despite the presence of a transverse momentum cut.
+In particular, the mass variable present in the input of the \mbox{LundNet-5} model contains information about soft wide-angle emissions further down the clustering tree, as these will increase the mass of the subjet even if they are then removed after failing a $k_t$ cut.
 In contrast, the \mbox{LundNet-3} model becomes very resilient to non-perturbative effects as the transverse momentum cut is increased, outperforming the Lund+LSTM model by a factor two for the same resilience value.

 In figure~\ref{fig:roc-np} (left), we show the ROC curve for each model trained on the hadron-level $W$ data, with the ROC curve obtained on the parton-level data shown as a dotted line.
 The lower panel provides the ratio between the parton-level ROC curve and the hadron-level one.
 The right-hand side of figure~\ref{fig:roc-np} gives the ROC curve of the \mbox{LundNet-3} models obtained for several choices of the $\ln k_t$ transverse momentum cut applied on the Lund tree.
 Here we can observe the improved resilience as the $k_t$ cut is increased, with the $\ln k_t/\text{GeV} > 1$ model providing almost the same performance at parton and hadron level, albeit at the cost of a factor 20 in background rejection when compared to the unconstrained model.